 The digital thread, digital twin, and Model-Based Systems Engineering (MBSE) are key enablers that allow program and product managers to reduce both technical and programmatic risk through better business / IT interfaces and more robust collaboration — while getting more visibility on implications from design choices on cost and schedule.

 virtual+digital (v+d) is a technical and business strategy blog which focuses on digitalization, business transformation and enterprise solutions, including (albeit not limited to) data management strategies across the PLM+ERP+MES+CRM stack — a.k.a the 'four cornerstones of manufacturing'.

 Our purpose is to inform and debate about the complex choices that leaders and technologists face — in digitalization, business transformation, IT modernisation, MDM strategy, enterprise data integration, operations, governance, organisational change management and other technical and business domains — and the impact of their decisions.

-Virtual reality describes an interactive computter-added experience or immersive simulation of the real, sharing important functional aspects with other things (real or imagined); by contrast of augmented reality which is about overlaying virtual things onto the real.
+Virtual Reality (VR) describes an interactive computter-added experience or immersive simulation of the real, sharing important functional aspects with other things (real or imagined); by contrast of Augmented Reality (AR) which is about overlaying virtual things onto the real.
 VR immerses users inside virtual worlds, while AR augments the real world with virtual things.
 Not all virtual objects that are used today are digital models of physical objects, sometimes these objects are new concepts designed for any type of task or information encapsulation.

 As technology advances, more and more things appear in digital format; any thing or object, conveniently tagged, may be able to communicate with other objects equally tagged through internet or any other protocols.
 Broadly speaking, this links to the Internet of Things (IoT) which rely on things communicating with other things or persons.
 Simply put, virtual objects are digital elements with a specific purpose, comprised of data series and which can perform dedicated actions.